pringinacio/ivxv/auditor/README.rst

   shuffle and the proof directory output by it.
 * *decrypt* - tool for verifying the correctness of decryption.
 The tool uses public key and the proof of correct decryption output by the decryption tool.
+  The tool also verifies whether the tally has been computed correctly and whether the files resulting from the decryption are consistent with one another.
   It outputs ciphertexts for which verification of the decryption proof failed.
+* *integrity* - tool for verifying the logs of the processing application.
+The tool uses the logs output by the processing application as well as the original and anonymised ballot boxes to verify the audit trail of the logs.

 Building
 --------